Share:

 4. Underlying Conditions

 If you are noticing a black spot under your toenail, it could be a symptom of an illness in another part of your body.
-For instance, diabetes can cause black toenails due to the decreased circulation associated with the disease.
+For instance, diabetes can cause black toenails due to the decreased circulation and increased thickening of the toenails associated with the disease.
 Other illnesses that can cause darkened nails include kidney disease, anemia and heart disease.
 If you notice a black toenail and are currently living with one of these conditions, or think you might be, speak to your family doctor.

 5. Melanoma